plforacle/heatwave-turbo/mysql-heatwave-intro/introduction/introduction.md

 - Run MySQL Autopilot to get performance improvement suggestions
 - Run queries again in HeatWave and see the improvement!
 - Perform development tasks
-    - Use Workbench
     - Create Lamp test application
     - Use Oracle Anayltics Cloud

 ### Prerequisites